So funktioniert die COVAX Facility für weltweiten Zugang zu Covid-Impfstoffen

 The COVAX Facility's mission is to accelerate vaccine development and production.
 Most importantly, it is responsible for purchasing vaccine doses from manufacturers and allocating them to all states that have declared their participation in COVAX.

-In our latest #vfaTonspur podcast edition, radio journalist Philipp Eins asks vfa Managing Director Research Dr. Siegfried Throm about European vaccine procurement: Is lifting patents the solution for more vaccines?
+In one of our #vfaTonspur podcast editions, radio journalist Philipp Eins asks vfa Managing Director Research Dr. Siegfried Throm about European vaccine procurement: Is lifting patents the solution for more vaccines?
 How can they be distributed fairly worldwide?
 And what role does the so-called COVAX facility play in this?

 By the end of 2021, at least two billion quality-assured and need-based vaccine doses should be ready to end the acute phase of the pandemic, according to COVAX's stated goal.
 Poorer countries are to receive at least 1.8 billion of these vaccine doses (of which 1.3 billion will be free) to protect about 27 percent of their populations in 2021.
 The idea behind this is solidarity and the conviction that, in a closely interconnected world, the Covid 19 pandemic can only be contained if all regions are adequately protected.